Targeted killing by Israel: Policy

 A state engaged in such activities must, however, Sofaer concluded, openly acknowledge its responsibility and accept accountability for mistakes made.

 This characterization is criticized by many, including Amnesty International.

 The Israeli army maintains that it pursues such military operations to prevent imminent attacks when it has no discernible means of making an arrest or foiling such attacks by other methods.
-On 14 December 2006, the Supreme Court of Israel ruled that targeted killing is a legitimate form of self-defense against terrorists, and outlined several conditions for its use.
+On 14 December 2006, the Supreme Court of Israel ruled that targeted killing is a legitimate form of self-defense against militants, and outlined several conditions for its use.

-The practice of targeted killing developed after World War II, throughout which Israel has exercised the option more than any other Western democracy, according to Israeli investigative journalist Ronen Bergman.
+The practice of targeted killing developed after World War II, throughout which Israel has exercised the option more than any other Western democratic countries, according to Israeli investigative journalist Ronen Bergman.